I have my brain tied behind my back, as always, to make things fair.

 How does telling everybody how great your opponent is help you?

-Well, yeah, they won, they get their judges.
+Well, yeah, they won.

-They won, they get their attorney general.
+They get their attorney general.

 We got a racist attorney general.

-We got a guy up there who says I don't like the way my people are being treated.
+We got a guy up there who says, I don't like the way my people are being treated.

 What is that?

-Well, um But we still had people praising Eric Holder.
+But we still had people praising Eric Holder.

-Now, admittedly, before he was doing all of this, and before he announced his decision to have uh what's his face, uh Khalid Sheikh Mohammed tried in New York City and so forth, but still, this is what we do, and the reason we do it is because we are cowed.
+Now, admittedly, before he was doing all of this and before he announced his decision to have what's his face, Khalid Sheikh Muhammad tried in New York City and so forth.

-They're gonna see us as non-confrontationalists.
+They're going to see us as non-confrontationalists.

-They're going to see us as non-ideologues, and somehow this is going to cause us to triumph down the road, and it never does.
+And somehow this is going to cause us to triumph down the road.

-We've got to, you know, what the one thing, I don't care what you think about what Trump is doing on this birther stuff, but one thing Trump's doing is giving a lesson here on whoever the nominee is going to be for 2012.
+We've got to, you know, the one thing, I don't care what you think about what Trump is doing on this birther stuff, but one thing Trump's doing is giving a lesson here on whoever the nominee is going to be for 2012.

 You take it to these people.